Section 8 Waiting List Status:

 1. Request an application be mailed to you by calling 410-396-3225, during normal office hours, Monday-Friday.

 2. Visit the leasing office to pick up an application, located at 1225 West Pratt St., Baltimore, MD 21223, or the central office at 417 E. Fayette St., Rm 266, Baltimore, MD 21223, during normal office hours, Monday-Friday.

 Once the application has been completed, it can be mailed or hand delivered to 1225 West Pratt St., Baltimore, MD 21223.
 No documents are needed at this time.

-This housing authority does have a preference point system that may improve your spot on the waiting list: involuntary displaced; substandard housing; homeless; intimidated crime victim or intimidated witness; domestic violence victms; hate crime victims or reprisals; previously or currently enrolled in an educational, training or upward mobility programs; working families; unable to work because of age (62) or disability; live and/or work in Baltimore City; and veterans and their families.
+This housing authority does have a preference point system: involuntary displaced; substandard housing; homeless; intimidated crime victim or intimidated witness; domestic violence victms; hate crime victims or reprisals; previously or currently enrolled in an educational, training or upward mobility programs; working families; unable to work because of age (62) or disability; live and/or work in Baltimore City; and veterans and their families.

 The Housing Authority of Baltimore City administers